marksteele/blog/content/posts/spring-boot-react-fullstack-project-template-tutorial.md

 Furthermore, as the numbers of entries in the database might get large, we'd want the geo-lookups to be done in parallel, several simultaneously.

 We're always security conscious, so we'll want the whole shebang to be protected via OAuth2, and authenticate via our google domain.
+We also want our backend/front-end protected with CSRF.

 We'll use Maven and we want to create a fat jar that can run everything stand-alone.
 That'll make deploying it easy.